woofers/react-pico-8/README.md

 ### Block Keys

 If `blockKeys` is set keys which are used to interact with the game are blocked from scrolling when the game is running.

 If un-set keys will only be blocked when the canvas is focused.  **Default:** `true`

+### Use Pointer

+If `usePointer` is set the pointer hand will be used on buttons.

+If un-set a normal cursor will be used on all buttons which do not lead to a new page. **Default:** `true`

 ### Placeholder